thunderbird/atn-review-policy/README.md

 # Review Policy for Thunderbird Add-ons

 Add-ons extend the core capabilities of Thunderbird, allowing users to modify and personalize their Web experience.
 A healthy add-on ecosystem, built on trust, is vital for developers to be successful and users to feel safe making Thunderbird their own.
-For these reasons, Mozilla requires all add-ons to comply with the following set of policies on acceptable practices.
+For these reasons, the Thunderbird Team requires all add-ons to comply with the following set of policies on acceptable practices.
 The below is not intended to serve as legal advice, nor is it intended to serve as a comprehensive list of terms to include in your add-on’s privacy policy.

 All add-ons are subject to these policies, regardless of how they are distributed.
-Add-ons that do not comply with these policies may be subject to rejection or disabling by Mozilla.
+Add-ons that do not comply with these policies may be subject to rejection or disabling by the Thunderbird Team.

 ## No Surprises